ravisheth/mapsseq/README.md

 - Incubate at 37C for 1h
 - Fill tube with STOP25 and invert
 - Perform STOP10, DENATURE, NEUTRALIZE washes as above.
-- After NEUTRALIZE washes, filter beads through 40um filter above.
+- After NEUTRALIZE washes, filter beads through 40um filter as above.
 - Wash recovered beads three times in TET as above.
-- Pass through 40um cell strainer using TET to pass through beads.
-- Spin down filtered beads, resuspend TET, and save in amber tube at 4C.
+Save in amber tube at 4C.

 ### Microfluidic device fabrication
 #### Casting of devices